-History of The Artist Geoffrey Bryan Clapp started playing at age three when his parents, Ramona and Donald gave him a much anticipated green and blue sparkle toy drum set one very memorable Christmas morning.
+History of The Artist Geoffrey B. Clapp started playing at age three when his parents, Ramona and Donald gave him a much anticipated green and blue sparkle toy drum set one very memorable Christmas morning.
 Throughout his high school years, Geoff was involved in various musical situations from church groups to The Northeast Middle School Jazz Ensemble, to the NC All State Band.
 From 1987-1989, he studied Classical Percussion at the North Carolina School of Arts located in Winston Salem, North Carolina under the tutelage of Massie Johnson.
 In the summer of 1989, the NCSA Jazz Ensemble and classical quartet went on a European tour representing the school and sharing its talents.
 In the fall of 1989, Geoff headed south to New Orleans to study Jazz Performance at the University of New Orleans with the legendary Ellis Marsalis, whom he still plays with to this day.

-Throughout his career he has performed, recorded and toured with such musicians as Terence Blanchard, Donald Harrison Jr., Ellis Marsalis, Nicholas Payton, Dianne Reeves, Wynton Marsalis, Eric Reed, Christian McBride, Peter Martin, Charlie Hunter Trio & Quintet, Delfeayo Marsalis, Robert Glasper, Jamil Sharif, Wessell "Warm Daddy" Anderson, Reuben Rogers, Aaron Goldberg, Jason Marsalis Trio, Jeremy Davenport, Benny Green, Ron Blake, Steve Masakowski, Roland Guerrin, Aaron & Charmaine Neville, Picnic, Louque and Norah Jones.
+Throughout his career he has performed, recorded and toured with such musicians as Terence Blanchard, Donald Harrison Jr., Ellis Marsalis, Nicholas Payton, Dianne Reeves, Wynton Marsalis, Eric Reed, Christian McBride, Peter Martin, Charlie Hunter Trio & Quintet, Delfaeyo Marsalis, Robert Glasper, Jamil Sharif, Wessell "Warm Daddy" Anderson, Reuben Rogers, Aaron Goldberg, Jason Marsalis Trio, Jeremy Davenport, Benny Green, Ron Blake, Steve Masakowski, Roland Guerrin, Aaron & Charmaine Neville, Picnic, Louque and Norah Jones.
 Geoff has played over 200 studio sessions, an A&E Special featuring Dianne Reeves, appeared on American Idol and in four film scores.
-Recently, he was asked take part of the recording of the first African-American musical version of "A Streetcar Named Desire" re-scored by Terence Blanchard in 2012.
-It is now running on Broadway.
+Recently, he was asked take part in the recording of the first African-American musical version of "A Streetcar Named Desire" re-scored by Terence Blanchard in 2012, which is currently running on Broadway.
 In 2008, Geoff was voted best Modern Jazz Drummer by New Orleans Magazine.

 Copyright 2013.
 Geoff Clapp.
 All Rights Reserved.